Officialsehnz/zk-prover-succinct-3090/README.md

 ## 📅 How Long Will Stage 2.5 Last?

-Succinct Labs has hinted at **Stage 2.5 running for 4–8 weeks**, starting in early June 2025.
+Succinct Labs has hinted at **Stage 2.5 running for 4–8 weeks**, maybe starting officially in late June 2025.
 Based on this, GPU rental should ideally be aligned to:
 - **1-month minimum**: For early leaderboard and reward qualification
 - **2-month maximum**: If planning to extract maximum participation ROI